Travis Jankowski Player Props: Rangers vs. Blue Jays

-After batting .286 with two doubles, six walks and two RBI in his past 10 games, Travis Jankowski and the Texas Rangers take on the Toronto Blue Jays (who will start Kevin Gausman) at 4:05 PM ET on Saturday.
+Travis Jankowski -- batting .286 with two doubles, six walks and two RBI in his past 10 games -- will be in action for the Texas Rangers against the Toronto Blue Jays, with Chris Bassitt on the hill, on June 18 at 2:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Blue Jays.
+He had a one-hit showing in his last game (1-for-4) against the Blue Jays.

 Travis Jankowski Game Info & Props vs. the Blue Jays